Hamburg Police: Organisation

 Schools for the Hamburg police are the state police school and the school for the water police.
 The school for the water police is also the central educational institution for all German state water police units.
 The Police College Hamburg (Hochschule der Polizei Hamburg) offers a bachelor's degree for police officers of higher ranking and security managers.

-Hamburg Police has its own museum, as of 2009 it is closed for renovations.
+Hamburg Police has its own museum.
+In 2009 the museum was closed for renovations.
 The collection started in 1893.

 Rank structure

 Police ranks are shown with epaulettes, the service group (ranking of a Beamter [rough: civil clerk]) is also indicated through the hatband of the peaked cap.
 The hatband of the senior service is gold, upper service is silver, and the intermediate service is blue.
 The uniformed police and the Water Police of the Hamburg Police has the following rank structure, in descending order: